Alexa17orig/profile-parser/README.md

-profile-parser
+Profile Parser
 ==============

+Module for Drupal 7.
 Parser for user profiles on Drupal-powered sites.
 Includes an interface for browsing and filtering profiles.
 Based on DOM library.